zeroc-ice/ice-builder-eclipse/README.md

 Slice files can be manually compiled through Eclipse or by using the `Compile` Button under the `Ice Builder` project menu.

-If automatic building is enabled, Slice files will be compiled if either of the following are true:
+If automatic building is enabled, Slice files will be compiled if one of the following is true:
  * Any Slice files in the project have been updated since the last compilation through the plug-in (this includes removing Slice files from projects).
  * The options used to compile Slice files have changed.